open-power/op-test/README.md

 - Should have the BVT tool call the common library directly (instead of going through CI)
 - Should make the common code more generic to support alternative BMC's
 - Should have bvt call the python code more directly (remove op-ci-bmc-run)
-- Should use perl built-in's where available instead of using system() call
 - Standardize on just expect or pexepect